ShayanDodge/ShayanDodge/README.md

 - Application of hyperthermia for cancer treatment
 - Experimental and theoretical study of Propagation and Absorption in Tissue
 ### Microwave Engineering
 - Measurement of electromagnetic properties of complex media.
-(ASTM D2520)
 - The Simulation, Design and Implementation of waveguide band pass filter
 - Microwave scattering
 ### Plasma Physics